-Gender Pay Gap
+Gender, Race/ Ethnicity Pay Gap

-Generally, vote CASE-BY-CASE on requests for reports on a company's pay data by gender, or a report on a company's policies and goals to reduce any gender pay gap, taking into account:
+Generally, vote CASE-BY-CASE on requests for reports on a company's pay data by gender, race, ethnicity, or a report on a company's policies and goals to reduce any gender, race, or ethnicity pay gap, taking into account:

 - 1. The company's current policies and disclosure related to both its diversity and inclusion policies and practices and its compensation philosophy and fair and equitable compensation practices; - 2.
-Whether the company has been the subject of recent controversy, litigation, or regulatory actions related to gender pay gap issues; and - 3.
-Whether the company's reporting regarding gender pay gap policies or initiatives is lagging its peers.
+Whether the company has been the subject of recent controversy, litigation, or regulatory actions related to gender, race, or ethnicity pay gap issues; and - 3.
+The company's disclosure regarding gender, race, or ethnicity pay gap policies or initiatives compared to its industry peers; and - 4.
+Local laws regarding categorization of race and/or ethnicity and definitions of ethnic and/or racial minorities.